Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 1. **∂C/∂w_A (Left side of the equation)**
    - **Meaning**: The rate of change of the cost function C with respect to a weight w_A in the network.
    - **Significance**: Indicates how much a small change in w_A would affect the overall network error.
-This is the value we compute to update weights during training.
+This is the value we compute to update weights_matrix during training.

 2. **(∂C/∂a_B) (First term on right side)**
    - **Meaning**: The rate of change of the cost function C with respect to the activation a_B of the next layer (Node B).